 There is a resurgence of interest in directory-based cache coherence techniques as multiprocessor systems rise beyond single bus architectures.
 To keep track of all processors that are caching a memory block, these systems rely on a directory.
 To keep the caches coherent after a write to that block, point-to-point invalidation signals are delivered.
 Using a bit vector per memory block with one bit for each processor is an easy approach to keep track of the identities of processors that are caching a memory block.
 The overall amount of the directory memory unfortunately increases as the square of the number of processors, which is problematic for large machines because the main memory grows linearly with the number of processors.

-A variety of strategies that employ a constrained number of In this article, we provide two straightforward methods that significantly lower directory memory requirements and invalidation traffic.
+In this article, we provide two straightforward methods that significantly lower directory memory requirements and invalidation traffic.
 As a new method of storing directory state information, we first introduce the coarse vector.
 While using less memory than previous limited pointer approaches, this one generates a lot less in-validation traffic.
 Second, we suggest sparse directories, which drastically reduce the amount of memory needed for directories by associating each entry with many memory blocks.
 The Stanford DASH multiprocessor architecture is used to evaluate the proposed methodologies in the study.
-Results show that sparse directories combined with coarse vectors can reduce storage requirements by one to two orders of magnitude with almost any performance loss.
+Results show that sparse directories and coarse vectors can reduce storage requirements by one to two orders of magnitude with only a little performance hit..